 There might be even cases where a major portion of a particular expenditure is of personal nature but is clubbed and claimed as an expense in the books of business, hence increasing the cost of doing business unnecessarily.

 For example, if you travel to your office by your car and also use the same car for personal purposes then the vehicle maintenance and fuel expenses should be allocated between personal and business uses appropriately.

 The best way to identify and manage your business expenses is by recording them, for this purpose, it’s recommended to use a bookkeeping or accounting software like ProfitBooks.

 2) Statutory Compliances

-Among numerous laws, Companies Act and Income Tax Act particularly require ‘persons’ to separately account for personal as well as business expenses.
-Income Tax act requires adding back any personal expenses if deducted while ascertaining book profits to arrive at taxable profits as the same.
+Among numerous laws, the Companies Act and Income Tax Act particularly require persons to separately account for personal as well as business expenses.
+The Income Tax Act requires adding back any personal expenses if deducted while ascertaining book profits to arrive at taxable profits as the same.
 Hence, separation is necessary as well as mandatory to avoid non-compliance with laws in force.

 3) Treatment Of Assets

 Most of the time, personal assets are added to the block of business assets, and depreciation is claimed which ultimately leads to a reduction of tax liability.
 This is a classic case of tax evasion.
 Often, laymen dont even know that they are a part of such activity due to unawareness and improper guidance by their income tax professionals.

 Hence, to avoid unwanted and unexpected repercussions one should maintain separate books of accounts for personal as well as business expenses.
 For example, you have bought a video game console as a gift to your son and maintained the same as a business asset as you do not maintain any separate personal account.